This post may contain affiliate links. Please read the disclaimer.

 1. Rainbow spaghetti and dyed noodles

 Bright colorful spaghetti is a perfect sensory play idea for toddlers and preschoolers.
 They can touch and feel the texture of the spaghetti.
-It encourages then to explore different colors.
+It encourages them to explore different colors.

 Rainbow noodle play is helpful in developing gross motor skills and fine motor skills in children.